-With a team of three other researchers, we worked with the client and delivered an insightful report with a variety of deliverables.
-My role involved coordinating respondents, creating research material, conducting usability test sessions, and analyzing the data into actionable insights.
+With a team of three other researchers, we worked with the client to test and validate their new design.
+My role within the team involved coordinating respondents, creating research material, conducting usability test sessions, and analyzing the data into actionable insights.

 The original design vs. the new design of the forum.

-To begin with, I was given specific constraints to work with by my agency such as what features to test, what main insights stakerholders expected to attain, and an average deadline of the project.
-As we waited for the prototype to be finalized by our client, we began to solve the challenge by discovering the type of users that would use the community support forum website.
+To begin with, I was given specific constraints to work with by senior researchers such as what forum features to test, what main insights stakeholders expected to attain, and the time frame of the project.
+As we waited for the prototype to be finalized by our client, we began to solve the problem by discovering the type of users that would use the community support forum website.

 We made profiles of the type of users that would visit the forum so we could accurately recruit relavent respondents.
 We based our profiles based off data from stakeholder interviews and an analysis of the different forum topics.
 I was not apart of the stakeholder interview process, but played a role in the coordination of confidential user information.
 We divided the types of users into three specific cohorts.

 We recruited FPGA developers, software developers, and technical support seekers.
 We recruited five users for each cohort via UserInterviews.
 The users were screened to get a diverse sample of respondents with different ranges of professional experience and age.